pauldambra/pauldambra.github.io/_posts/2019-11-30-serverless-lessons-learned.md

 The stability, reduced complexity, and reduced attack surface of Serviceful systems has helped give us the confidence to collapse those silos.
 Software engineers now regularly write terraform, platform engineers and QAs join the mob, and folk sit together.

 We also noticed people starting to thank each other as they got to know each other and understand the work being done.
-Of all the things we've achieved together this is the one I'm most proud of so while I wouldn't argue the behaviours are unique to serviceful systems I wouldn't want to leave out the contribution they made.
+Of all the things we've achieved together this is the one I'm most proud of.
+So while I wouldn't argue the behaviours are unique to serviceful systems I wouldn't want to leave out the contribution they made.

 # Cheap and fast and slow